USoftNL/udocs/docs/Extensions/USXSL_internal_component/USXSL_internal_component.md

 :::note

 This article contains general information about the **USXSL** internal component.
-For an alphabetic list of USXSL methods, click [here](/docs/Extensions/USXSL_internal_component).
+For an alphabetic list of [USXSL methods](/docs/Extensions/USXSL_internal_component).

 :::

 ## What is it?

-The USXSL internal component is an XSLT 1.0 processor that is a 3rd party C++ implementation (Xalan/Xerces) to which USoft has added the capability to [mix in USoft application data]() on condition that you provide this data in a valid XML format.
+The USXSL internal component is an XSLT 1.0 processor that is a 3rd party C++ implementation (Xalan/Xerces) to which USoft has added the capability to mix in USoft application data on condition that you provide this data in a valid XML format.

 ## Intended use